firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-22-as-i-wait-for-the-killing-blow.md

 He nodded and returned to Rivkah’s side.

-I let my eyes return fully to the window, imagining that I could feel another pair of eyes, great orbs of midnight, each one as big as my entire frail, old body, watching back.
+I let my eyes return fully to the window, imagining that I could feel another pair of eyes, great orbs of midnight, each one as big as my entire frail old body, watching back.
 “I’m coming soon,” I whispered, then went to take in as much of my infant granddaughter’s smile as I could.